betamore/fewd/slides/unit6.md

 # Mobile Browser Viewport

-### - mobile browsers render pages in a virtual "window" (the viewport)
-### - this viewport is usually wider than the physical screen (e.g. .red-text[980px] for mobile Safari)
+### Mobile browsers render pages in a virtual "window" (the viewport).
+This viewport is usually wider than the physical screen (e.g. .red-text[980px] for mobile Safari).

-### - that way these browsers don't need to squeeze every page layout into a tiny window
-### - which would break many non-mobile-optimized sites
-### - users can pan and zoom to see different areas of the page
+### That way these browsers don't need to squeeze every page layout into a tiny window, which would break many non-mobile-optimized sites.
+Users can pan and zoom to see different areas of the page.

 ???